evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 <br>

 This tutorial shows how to program a simulation of the Earth orbiting the Sun with HTML/JavaScript.
-I went through the basics of creating an HTML simulation in the [harmonic oscillator tutorial](/blog/programming-harmonic-oscillator/), please refer to it in order to get started.
-This tutorial will not be as detailed as the previous one.
-Here I will only introduce the physics and math behind the orbital simulation.
+We went through the basics of creating an HTML simulation in the [harmonic oscillator tutorial](/blog/programming-harmonic-oscillator/), please refer to it in order to get started.
+This tutorial will not be as detailed as the one about the harmonic oscillator.
+Here we will only discuss the physics and math behind the orbital simulation.

 This work is based largely on the concepts from the book by Leonard Susskind and George Hrabovsky *The theoretical minimum: What you need to know to start doing physics*.
 It an an excellent book that introduces classical mechanics and explains how to write the equations of motion of a system using the Lagrangian and Hamiltonian methods.
 There are also Susskind's [YouTube video lectures](https://youtu.be/ApUFtLCrU90) that cover the same material.
 Please refer to these resources if you want more information on the physics used here.